RaviTambade/TFLAssessment/Documentation/assessmentscenarios.md

 7. **Integration and Customization:**
    - Integration with Learning Management Systems (LMS), Student Information Systems (SIS), or other educational platforms.
    - Custom branding and white-labeling options to align with organizational branding and user experience.

-Overall, an online assessment platform provides a flexible and scalable solution for conducting assessments efficiently, securely, and accurately, whether in educational settings, certification programs, or employment evaluations.